AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 still not resolved your problem, you can post your problem to the internet for help.

 *Keys for asking for coding help are:*
 - Be *specific* with what the problem is.
-- Show them the code for what you have already tried.
+- Include the code for what you have already tried.
 - Give a workable example.
 See this excellent [StackOverflow post](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example/5963610#5963610) on best practices for doing this for R.
-- Show your set up environment, including your session info.
+- Include your session info.

 For more on how to ask for programming help in general, [see this article](https://www.propublica.org/nerds/how-to-ask-programming-questions).
-The better you are able to follow these advice in posting your question, the more likely you are to receive useful help and guidance in regards to your question.
+The better you are able to follow this advice in posting your question, the more likely you are to receive useful help and guidance in regards to your question.